 - numeracy and information management.

-Growing and creating deeper impact, which looks at creating business models for greater impact, governance, engagement and ongoing learning, and sector leadership.
+Growing and creating deeper impact, which looks at creating business models for greater impact, governance, engagement and ongoing learning,

 Alongside the work of the PIPP cohort, the research team will re-run the sector-wide survey underpinning The Philanthropy:Towards a Better Practise Model again this year and in 2021 to see how the entire sector is changing, giving us more insight into whether and how the PIPP cohort is improving relative to their peers.